hamster-shared/gitbook/docs/quickaccess/Provider.md

 ---

-## Download Hamster-Provider
+## Log in to the official website of hamster and download Hamster-Provider

-Before you can download the Hamster-Provider client, you need to go to the official Hamster website (https://hamsternet.io/).
-Click Download on the Banner above the Hamster website to enter the download screen.
+Before you download the hamster provider client, you need to enter the offial website of hamster ( https://hamsternet.io/ ).
+Click download on the banner of the official website of hamster to enter the download interface.

-## Install Hamster-Provider
+## After downloading, install the Hamster-Provider

-As shown in the figure, go to the Provider screen and select the link address.
+As shown in the figure, enter the provider interface and select the link address.

 ![img](/img/pages/u3048.png)

 ## Adding Web Joints

-Click Add, add a gateway joint, click Update Basic Information
+Click Add to add gateway, and click Update basic information

 ![img](/img/pages/u3049.png)

 ## Open Enjoy Service

-Click to open the service
+Click to open Shared services

 ![img](/img/pages/u3050.png)